ibm-hyperknowledge/hklib/README.md

 ```js
 let n1 = new Node("SaltDiapir", null);
 ```
 Before assigning a node to a context, the context has to already exist.
-For example, we created the context *GeographicPatterns*, now I am going to add the node *SaltDiapir* to this context.
+For example, we created the context *GeographicPatterns*, and now I am going to add the node *SaltDiapir* to this context.

 ```js
 let n1 = new Node("SaltDiapir", "GeographicPatterns");